 Set hours of operation aren't posted, as it is a non-staffed Nature Preserve; however, since there is no trail lighting, visitors are encouraged to go during daylight hours.

-The preserve has several trails that meander through its diverse biomes.
-For that reason, we strongly recommend visitors study the map below, as formal way-finding trail signage is not yet complete.
+The Preserve has several trails that meander through its diverse biomes.
+For that reason, we strongly recommend visitors study the map, as formal way-finding trail signage is not yet complete.

-There is a long trail around the perimeter of the entire preserve and two parallel north-south trails.
+There is a long trail around the perimeter of the entire preserve and two parallel north-south boardwalks.
 The perimeter trail is paved asphalt along its southern and western portions, and “rustic” along the northern and eastern half.
-The two north-south trails are floating docks (uneven in some places) that traverse the Preserve’s fen.
+The two north-south trails are newly renovated wood boardwalks that traverse the Preserve’s fen.
 Rustic woodland paths on the Preserve’s perimeter are cleared of vegetation, either bare soil or covered with woodchips.
-They may be wet in some places and are accessible by foot year-around or cross-country skis in the winter.
+They may be wet in some places and are accessible by foot year-around.
 The non-paved sections of trail are not suited to bicycles.

-While improvements are being planned to the woodland trails and floating boardwalks, they are relatively easy to traverse with good footwear, providing conditions are not too wet or icy.
+The trails are relatively easy to traverse with good footwear, providing conditions are not too wet or icy.
 Small children will enjoy the simple playground near the parking lot, which also features a picnic table and portable toilets.

 Please be aware that, as with any wild place, there are plants in the preserve you'll want to avoid touching.
 They include poison ivy, poison sumac, wild parsnip, stinging nettles (aka “itchweed”) and poison hemlock.